miguellopezbecona/Migration-Profiler/README.md

 export LD_LIBRARY_PATH=.
 ```

 If you just want to build the profiler, you can use the Makefile inside the source code folder.
 I have already facilitated two bash scripts, one to also execute it along with the ABC program and another one to execute the profiler until you kill it, because in normal conditions it never ends and needs a `SIGINT` (Ctrl+C) signal to end in a clean way.
-Just go to the source code folder and execute "test" or "test_forever" script:
+Just go to the source code folder and execute "test" or "forever_test" script:
 ```bash
 bash test.sh [NUMA option]
 ```